YingChen94/Ptriseriata_genome/01_macrosyteny_plot/README.md

 cat *.chr > all.chr
 ```

-**Step 2.2**: create `.simple` file: extract synteny blocks spanning at least 3 BUSCO genes using R script `synteny_block_id.R`.
+**Step 2.2**: Using R script `synteny_block_id.R` to create `.simple` and `.synteny` file.
+The codes extract synteny blocks spanning at least 3 BUSCO genes (both complete and fragmented).
 Note that the synteny is pairwise comparison and the order depends on the phylogeny so that synteny plots can be placed right beside the phylogeny for context.

-**Step 2.3**: create `seqids` file (use chromosome names in the bed files).
+**Step 2.3**: Manually create `seqids` file (use chromosome names in the bed files).
 Note the order of frogs (each row) is the same as your phylogeny and the `layout` file; the order of chromosomes is based on your synteny so that they align well and look pretty.

-**Step 2.4**: manually create the `layout` file, make sure there is no blank line in the end. <br>
+**Step 2.4**: Manually create the `layout` file, make sure there is no blank line in the end.

 **Step 2.5**: run the code:
 ```bash